lm2343635/Grouper-Server/README.md

    - param:
       - share(String): the content of a share
       - receiver(String): user id from facebook of the receiver, it's empty if send to all
+      - messageId(String): messageId of the message which can be recovered by this share
    - return:
       - success(boolean)
    -  error: